What you’ll learn in this article…

 Questions to Ask Yourself

-Online vs. On-Campus Counseling Programs in New York
+Online Vs. On-Campus Counseling Programs in New York

 New York's ranked counseling master's programs include online, on-campus, and hybrid formats, giving prospective students real flexibility in how they earn their degree.
 However, the choice between formats involves trade-offs that go beyond convenience.
 Regardless of delivery mode, every student pursuing licensure in New York must complete supervised clinical practicum and internship hours in person, so even fully online programs will require you to arrange local, face-to-face fieldwork placements.